How to create a comment in HTML

 comment -->

-You can also use them to remove portion of HTML you wrote but now you don't want to display.
-For testing purposes, perhaps.
+You can also use them to remove a portion of HTML you wrote but now you don’t want to display.
+For testing purposes, perhaps:

 In both cases, the person visiting the site will not see the text you commented in the rendered page, but comments are still visible if they try to view the source of the page.

-Plus, remember that page size matters for speed, so you should not have lots of comments in your HTML in production.
-Little comments are fine, I am more talking about hundreds lines of commented HTML.
+One last thing: comments still count toward the size of the HTML file the browser downloads.
+Page size matters for speed, so you should not have lots of comments in your HTML in production.
+Little comments are fine, I am more talking about hundreds of lines of commented HTML.